RL-STaR: Theoretical Analysis of Reinforcement Learning Frameworks for Self-Taught Reasoner: Theoretical Results

+With these assumptions in place, we turn to the questions outlined in Sec.~\ref{sec:contribution}.
+Regarding the first question, Theorem~\ref{theorem:toy2_nter} demonstrates that conditions for the pre-trained models to bootstrap the RL-STaR algorithm are that the pre-trained LLM captures certain critical features of the ground-truth transition, thus enabling it to surpass a randomly initialized model.
+The following theory subsequently verifies this condition.

-We assume that $P_0$ represents the state transition estimated by a pre-trained LLM, which serves as the starting point for the RL-STaR algorithm.
-This LLM captures certain features of the ground-truth transition $\bar{P}$, making $P_0$ an interpolation between $\bar{P}$ and a uniform distribution $P_u$.
+\begin{theorem}[\textbf{Sufficient Conditions for Pre-trained Models}] Given the toy example defined in the previous paragraph, in the RL-STaR algorithm, for every CoT step $n\in[2]$, we assume that $P_{0,n}$ represents the state transition estimated by a pre-trained LLM at this step, which is an interpolation between $\bar{P}_n$ and $P_{u,n}$ with a coefficient $0 \leq \delta_{0,n} < 1$.
 Specifically, we have